Single Day Crowns in Santa Rosa

 For an advanced dental restorative system that allows your dentist to restore decayed teeth, place crowns, remove defective amalgam fillings, or place cosmetic veneers in just one appointment.
 This allows you to have the highest quality, most life-like dental restorations in just one visit to the dentist… in, out, and on with your busy life.

-Fractued teeth can be treated with CEREC for a durable and esthetic result.
-Dr Anderson restored this tooth in one day.
+Fractured teeth can be treated with CEREC for a durable and esthetic result.
+Dr. Anderson restored this tooth in one day.

 Before and after of crowns placed the same day using our CEREC system